 Our travel continues along what is known as the Road of One Thousand Kasbahs passing the Skoura oasis.
 Then we continue to visit the Valley of the Roses (Kelaa M’Gouna) the center of Moroccan roses and rose products.
 Acres of Persian roses are grown and harvested here to create rose water, creams, and soaps prized throughout Morocco and the world.

-Then we depart Todra Gorge for Merzouga the doorway into the desert where your guide and camels will be waiting for you to carry you across the sandy dunes of the Moroccan Sahara.
-Camel trek as the sunset across the desert landscape, for approximately 1 to reach your desert camp for the night.
+Then we depart Todra Gorge for Merzouga, the doorway into the desert where your guide and camels will be waiting for you to carry you across the sandy dunes of the Moroccan Sahara.
+Camel trek as the sunset across the desert landscape for approximately 1 to reach your desert camp for the night.

-Your guide will prepare for you refreshing mint tea and dinner of tagine.
+Your guide will prepare for you refreshing mint tea and a dinner of tagine.
 A romantic night full of stars with Berber music.
 Overnight in a Nomad Tent, dinner & breakfast

 You will wake up to enjoy the sunrise over the dunes of Erg Chebbi, possibly the best moment of the Merzouga desert.

 Make your way after breakfast to Fes through the Ziz valley and the cedar forest of Azrou.
 There you will see a colony of monkeys along the road which will keep you amused.

 You will have plenty of opportunities to stretch your legs as you will stop for coffee, lunch, photographs, and more coffee as you travel through these forests, valleys, and mountains.
 We will reach the Switzerland of Morocco which is Ifrane city.
 Drop off at your Riad / Hotel at around 6 PM in Fes.

 Marrakech to Fes via Merzouga desert 3 days Morocco tour

 |Price per person||385€||295€||235€||235€||235€||235€||199€||199€||190€|